 - Lethargy and apathy

 Stopping the use of a prescription for Benzodiazepine can prove to be fatal from intense withdrawal symptoms.
 It is highly encouraged that those who wish to stop taking a prescription first get the advice from their doctors.
-Because of the dangers of benzo withdrawal, The Florida House Experience provides medical detox to help guide a patient to sobriety with the aid of medical professionals.
+Because of the dangers of benzo withdrawal, FHE Health provides medical detox to help guide a patient to sobriety with the aid of medical professionals.
 Along with medical detox, patients will be offered in or outpatient services, sober living skill education, cognitive therapy, and aftercare options.

 All of these drugs are central nervous system depressants, which mean they directly affect the body’s ability to feel anything.
 Because of their effect on the nervous system, they are known as the most dangerous drug to detox from.
 Benzos are supposed to be prescribed to patients with a specific timeline of dosing, with the aim to eventually wean off from the drug and find other solutions for treatment.
 Many doctors, instead of finding other forms of treatment, will just keep prescribing their patients with benzos for a longer period of time.
 This is dangerous, since the longer you take benzos, the higher your risk of developing an addiction.